-The Organization follows guidance in the income tax standard regarding the recognition of uncertain tax positions.
+The Organization follows guidance provided in the income tax standard regarding the recognition of uncertain tax positions.
 This guidance prescribes a recognition threshold for the financial statement recognition of tax positions taken or expected to be taken on a tax return that are not certain to be realized.
-The Organization's tax returns are subject to review and examination by federal and state authorities.
-The tax return for 2018-2020 is open to examination.
+The Organization's tax returns are subject to review and examination by Federal and state authorities.
+The tax returns for 2021-2023 are open to examination.